somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 8. Fill in the configuration with the following details:
     ```
     tickTime = 2000
-    dataDir = /opt/zookeeper/data
+    dataDir = /var/zookeeper/data
     clientPort = 2181
     initLimit = 5
     syncLimit = 2
     maxClientCnxns=60
-    server.1=<serverip or address>:2888:3888
+    server.1=127.0.0.1:2888:3888
     ```
-9. Create the `myid` file in the `/opt/zookeeper/data` directory.
+9. Create the `myid` file in the `/var/zookeeper/data` directory.
 It will have the number `1` as its contents:
     ```
-    # bash -c 'echo 1 > data/myid'
+    # bash -c 'echo 1 > /var/zookeeper/data/myid'
     ```
 10. Start Zookeeper to verify that the configuration is working:
     ```